 Some aspects of The Care Act came into force in April 2015 and other parts are still waiting to be implemented.
 It changes the way the social care system will work in the future.

 The first parts of the Act came into effect in April 2015.
 Although the remaining changes were due to come into force in April 2016, the government has announced that they are to be delayed until April 2020.

 If you need care, or look after someone who does, you’ll need to know how care is changing in the future and how it could affect you.
-You can find an overview below, or read our factsheet Introduction to the Care Act 2014 for more detailed information.
+You can find an overview below, or read our factsheet How to get care and support for more detailed information.

 Ways it may affect you from April 2015:

 - You will have a right to a free needs assessment from your council, even if it thinks your finances are too high or your needs are too low to qualify for help.

 - All councils will use a new national eligibility criteria to decide whether someone can get help from them.

 - If you get social care support, you will now have a right to request a personal budget if you’re not offered one.
 This is a summary of how much the council thinks your care should cost.
 This might be useful if you want to pay for your own care.

 - If your needs assessment shows you don’t qualify for help from the council, they must advise you how the care system works and how to pay for your own care.
 So if you just need a hand with housework, for example, the council should assist you in finding this.